Do you celebrate National Small Business Week at your business?

 Speaking of what keeps you going, think about who makes your business possible.

-Maybe you’ve got a top-notch staff or die-hard customer base.
+Maybe you’ve got a top-notch staff or a die-hard customer base.
 Maybe you have a mentor you can always call when you hit a lull.
 Take a moment to step away from the day-to-day frenzy and show your appreciation.

 A face-to-face thank you is always great.
 But you can also write thank you cards, send an email to your supporters, or post a thank you on social media.